The Biggest Weight Loss Trap HEALTHY SNACKS

 Here’s the thing: it doesn’t matter if these snacks really are healthy!

-Because they still spike your insulin, with its resultant hunger, blood sugar crash, and irritability - not to mention the high risk of insulin resistance and diabetes.
+Because they still spike your Fat Storing Hormone, with its resultant hunger, blood sugar crash, and irritability - not to mention the high risk of Fat Storing Hormone resistance and diabetes.

 It’s a trap.